Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 Half Saddle Pose allows for more adjustments

-The Half Saddle Pose, where one leg is extended, offers specific benefits such as a more targeted stretch in the quadriceps and hip flexors of the extended leg.
+The Half-Saddle Pose, in which one Leg is extended, offers specific benefits, such as a more targeted stretch in the quadriceps and hip flexors of the extended Leg.

-It also allows for more significant adjustments in the pose, making it suitable for those with limited flexibility or knee issues.
+With blocks or bolsters under the buttocks or back, this varaiation allows for more significant adjustments, making it suitable for those with limited flexibility or knee issues.

 Alternative to Saddle Pose